devatengit/on-premises-mysql-agent/README.md

 ## How to Run

-You will see the 'on-premises-mysql-agent' folder as soon as the clone is complete.
+You will see the ``` on-premises-mysql-agent ``` folder as soon as the clone is complete.
 Go to that folder, open terminal and run the following commands:

 ```
 sudo docker-compose pull